-KEGG pathway analysis of the above mentioned genes revealed that both hyper-and hypo-methylated genes were enriched in ”neuroactive ligand-receptor interaction” (hsa04080) (Table 2).
+KEGG pathway analysis of the above mentioned genes revealed that both hyper- and hypo-methylated genes were enriched in neuroactive ligand receptor interaction (hsa04080) as showed in Table 2.
 Furthermore, several miRNAs were aberrantly methylated in PC.
-The hypermethylated miRNAs included mir-9-3,mir-9-1,mir-124-3,mir-10b, mir-124-2,mir-718, and mir-203; the hypomethylated miRNAs included mir-210,mir-1469,mir-130b, mir-149,mir-1224, and mir-564 (Table 3).
+The hypermethylated miRNAs included mir-9-3, mir-9-1, mir-124-3, mir-10b, mir-124-2, mir-718, and mir-203.
+The hypomethylated miRNAs included mir-210, mir-1469, mir-130b, mir-149, mir-1224, and mir-564 (Table 3).

 Verification of PC-specific DMRs identified in MethylCap-seq

 The accuracy and precision of the profile were validation in two sample sets which included the samples that were pooled in the Methycap-seq library construction and another independent sample set.
 In one validation vignette, the DNA methylation status of the 10 most significant DMRs which located in the promoter region (P-values<10-15) were evaluated in the same set of PC and PN samples used to create the MethylCap-seq libraries with BSP and MSP techniques, respectively.
 Four candidate DMR genes which included C5orf38, EMX1, NPR3, VSTM2B, ELAVL2 and TFAP2C were validated to be significant hyper-methylated in PC than that in PN samples with BSP or MSP technique.
 Another two genes which included, AGAP2 and TRADD were found significantly hypo-methylated in PC groups with MSP technique (representative results are shown in Figure 2A and 2B).